Shattering $k$-sets with Permutations: Abstract

-We introduce a relaxation to determine the size of a family that covers at least $t$ orders of every $k$-tuple for different values of $t\leq k!$.
-We show that when $k=3$ there are $3$ possible size classes depending on $t$: constant, $\Theta(\log\log n)$, and $\Theta(\log n)$.
-We give a partial result on the analogue of this for $k > 3$, showing similar behaviour when $t \notin [k+1, 2(k-1)!]$.
+Many concepts from extremal set theory have analogues for families of permutations.
+This paper is concerned with the notion of shattering for permutations.
+A family $\mathcal{P}$ of permutations of an $n$-element set $X$ \textit{shatters} a $k$-set from $X$ if it appears in each of the $k!$ possible orders in some permutation in $\mathcal{P}$.
+The smallest family $\mathcal{P}$ which shatters every $k$-subset of $X$ is known to have size $\Theta(\log n)$.

+Our aim is to introduce and study two natural partial versions of this shattering problem.

+Our first main result concerns the case where our family must contain only $t$ out of $k!$ of the possible orders.
+When $k=3$ we show that there are three distinct regimes depending on $t$: constant, $\Theta(\log\log n)$, $\Theta(\log n)$.
+We also show that for larger $k$ these same regimes exist although they may not cover all values of $t$.

-We introduce a further variant to determine the largest number of $k$-sets that can be totally shattered by a family with given size.
-For instance we show that with $6$ permutations from $S_n$, the proportion of triples shattered lies between $\frac{2}{5}$ and $\frac{4}{5}$ for $n\geq 5$.
+Our second direction concerns the problem of determining the largest number of $k$-sets that can be totally shattered by a family with given size.
+We show that for any $n$, a family of $6$ permutations is enough to shatter a proportion between $\frac{17}{42}$ and $\frac{11}{14}$ of all triples.

-Finally we give an explicit construction for a family which shatters every $k$-tuple and has size $(\log n)^{c_k}$.